aiegoo/documentation/_yoga/hatha.md

 My first yoga book I bought during my trip to Thailand has set off a series of events that truly made me who I am now.
 Believe it or not.

+{% include image.html file="yoga/vinyasa-flow.png" caption="vinyasa flow when standing is not possible" %}
 ## 90m Session sequence (40 asanas plus ashtanga)

 |---